 Transparency is key.
 If a body armor company doesn’t openly show their ballistic lab results from an accredited ballistics lab or won’t provide the results to you, you should be deeply concerned about the legitimacy of their claims.

-ShotStop® shows all results for all products on the website for the whole world to see (with pride).
+ShotStop® shows all results for all products on the website for the entire world to see (with pride).

-You are encouraged to take this very seriously; it could literally be the difference between life and death.
+We encourage you to take this seriously; it could literally be the difference between life and death.
 Ballistics protection isn’t something to play ‘find the shortcuts’ with.